Ryflin/youtubeHider/README.md

 There are currently 3 commands availible to users: search, channel, and vidNum;
 Search is the default command.
 It calles youtube's search function.

-/channel this searches channels by name and displays
+/channel this searches channels by name and displays all the videos on a channel (limited by maxVids.txt)

 # for ben for stuff to do
 Basically, I have the main code to create the page done.
 The changes would include making a better html format that gets hardcodede into the java code.
 In addition if you created a css file that could be linked to the java doc.